TathagataChakraborti/survey-visualizer/README.md

 First, you need to provide a configuration file and the source spreadsheet to generate the data for the frontend.

 1. Put all your spreadsheets in [this directory](./src/compiler/data/) and your PDFs (if available) in [this directory](./src/compiler/pdfs/).
 Some sample files have been kept there for you.
+Or use absolute paths (see how to configure in the next step) to point to where your file are.
 2. Configure your `config.yaml`.
 See [here](./src/compiler/data/vamhri.yaml) for an example.
 Detailed instructions on how to configure your system are available [here](./src/README.md).

 3. Then run the following: